sdelliot/lovelace-cards/autocolor-gauge-card/README.md

 1. It is not limited to three severity levels.
 Rather it enables a variable number of sections.
 2. The user can define a start and end color and the color for each segment will be automatically generated.
 3. Enables a gauge for non-numeric values (e.g. low, medium, high).
+4. Enables creating a header for the gauge.

 **Options**